ryanvs/XamGridUpdateSummary/ReadMe.md

 I am posting this to help others that may experience challenges with Infragistics XamGrid.
 I started with Infragistics WPF v14.1 and eventually upgraded to v14.2.

+This project is a simple formula (recipe or batch) calculator for percentage mass and percentage volume.
+The density is used to convert between mass and volume, and then calculate the mass and volume percentages for each component, and finally for the overall formula.

 ![MainWindow Screenshot](MainWindow.png)

+I used [Fody](https://github.com/Fody/Fody) and [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) for simple `INotifyPropertyChanged` implementation.

 ## Resolved Issues